jesuarva/material-ide/README.md

 This is a starting approach for 'Material Designer' problem, stated in [_Exabyte-io/rewotes_](https://github.com/exabyte-io/rewotes)

+The APP is prepared to make an HTTP request to an API which serve the required materials data.
+Due to the fact that there is not yet an API url defined, the APP then renders a mockData.js file.

 # Functionalities

-Users can be able to update the graphical view as they type in the <imput> fields on the left panel.
+Users can be able to update the graphical view as they the data in the `input` fields of the left panel.

 ## @todo